derhuerst/vbb-modules/readme.md

 *TLDR*: Use [vbb-rest](https://github.com/derhuerst/vbb-rest/blob/master/docs/index.md) if you don't know where to start or want a very light client.

+## Friendly Public Transport Format

+There's an ongoing effort to convert all of the modules below to the [Friendly Public Transport Format](https://github.com/public-transport/friendly-public-transport-format), which intends to make them interoperable and easier to use.

 ## Static Data

 VBB **[publishes static public transport data](http://daten.berlin.de/datensaetze/vbb-fahrplandaten-dezember-2016-bis-dezember-2017) (stops of all trains of all lines at all stations) as [GTFS](https://developers.google.com/transit/gtfs/).** These GTFS data sets look & feel like a database dump, so a lot of processing needs to be done to actually consume this data.

 Modules containing processed static data:

+- [`vbb-gtfs.jannisr.de`](https://vbb-gtfs.jannisr.de/) – Raw data for Berlin & Brandenburg public transport.
 - [`vbb-stations`](https://github.com/derhuerst/vbb-stations) – A list of stations.
 - [`vbb-lines`](https://github.com/derhuerst/vbb-lines) – Lines and their stations.
 - [`vbb-lines-at`](https://github.com/derhuerst/vbb-lines-at) – Which lines run at a station?